Our Primary Program

 All of the above creates a learning environment that is embracing and engaging.
-Children are also introduced to two new subjects: French and Gym class.
+Children are also introduced to two new subjects: French and Physical Education class.
 Three seasonal festivals give families a chance to join in the school community and celebrate their child’s work.
-Teacher to student ratio is carefully considered to ensure that the young child will have a warm and personal relationship with the teacher and classmates in a safe and caring environment.
+Our teacher to student ratio is carefully considered to ensure that the young child will have a warm and personal relationship with the teacher and classmates in a safe and caring environment.

 Jordan and Amanda have been working towards their dream of teaching Pre-Primary together for a number of years.
 In 2022, they both completed their Waldorf Early Childhood Teacher Training at the Rudolf Steiner College Canada.
 They have been actively involved in our school community for over a decade, and are both parents of Shambhala School graduates and current students.